Peptide synthesis: Solid supports

 Solid supports for peptide synthesis are selected for physical stability, to permit the rapid filtration of liquids.
 Suitable supports are inert to reagents and solvents used during SPPS and allow for the attachment of the first amino acid.
-Swelling is of great importance because peptide synthesis takes place inside the swollen pores of the solid support.
+Swelling is of great importance because peptide synthesis takes place within the solvent-swollen resin beads.

-Three primary types of solid supports are: gel-type supports, surface-type supports, and composites.
+The primary type of solid supports is suspension polymerized copoly(1% m-divinyl + styrene)beaded resin.
 Improvements to solid supports used for peptide synthesis enhance their ability to withstand the repeated use of TFA during the deprotection step of SPPS.
 Two primary resins are used, based on whether a C-terminal carboxylic acid or amide is desired.
 The Wang resin was, as of 1996, the most commonly used resin for peptides with C-terminal carboxylic acids.

 Protecting groups schemes

 As described above, the use of N-terminal and side chain protecting groups is essential during peptide synthesis to avoid undesirable side reactions, such as self-coupling of the activated amino acid leading to (polymerization).
 This would compete with the intended peptide coupling reaction, resulting in low yield or even complete failure to synthesize the desired peptide.

-Two principal protecting group schemes are typically used in solid phase peptide synthesis: so-called Boc/benzyl and Fmoc/tert.butyl approaches.
+Two principle protecting group schemes are typically used in solid phase peptide synthesis: so-called Boc/benzyl and Fmoc/tert-butyl approaches.
 The Boc/Bzl strategy utilizes TFA-labile N-terminal Boc protection alongside side chain protection that is removed using anhydrous hydrogen fluoride during the final cleavage step (with simultaneous cleavage of the peptide from the solid support).
 Fmoc/tBu SPPS uses base-labile Fmoc N-terminal protection, with side chain protection and a resin linkage that are acid-labile (final acidic cleavage is carried out via TFA treatment).
 Both approaches, including the advantages and disadvantages of each, are outlined in more detail below.